lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ##### Initial Presentation of a Singular View

-In the case of displaying a single Contact detail in a scene, the `present(contact:)` method calls the ViewController to show the contact details.
+In the case of displaying a single Contact detail in a scene, the `present(contact:)` method calls the ViewController to show the contact's details.
 If an error occurs, the presenter tells the ViewController to show an error message.

 ```swift
 extension ContactPresenter: ContactViewReadyUseCaseOutput {